2021 Summer Camp Information

 TSC reserves the right to exclude anyone from camp who appears to have symptoms of illness or refuses to follow instructions for the protection of others, including calling parents to pick up any child who displays symptoms of illness during camp.
 Our number one concern is the health and safety of our participants and staff.

 PARENTS, PLEASE DISCUSS WITH YOUR CHILDREN BEFORE CAMP THE IMPORTANCE OF RESPECTING OTHER PEOPLE’S PERSONAL SPACE INCLUDING THEIR FOOD AND DRINKS DURING CAMP.
 With everyone’s cooperation, we can have a great time learning to surf together while helping to prevent the spread of illness.

 Refunds / Bad Weather / Illness

 Texas Surf Camps hosts all of its activities outside so we are subject to weather.
 We DO NOT give refunds for bad weather or for any circumstance out of our control.
-Credit for any "storm days" will be given for use at any future date.
+Any request to transfer sessions must be made ahead of the session.
+Credit for any "storm days" may be given for use at a future date (subject to availability).
 Travel insurance is a great backup in case anything were to happen between making your plans all the way thru your trip.

 Please call or send us an email if you have any questions.